fernandojunior/java-exercicios/README.md

 # java-exercises

-Basic exercices to learn programming.
+Basic exercices to learn programming with Java.

 ## Contributing